What Is Responsive Web Design? 8 Benefits for Businesses!Orhun Karadag

 The basic philosophy behind responsive web design is that the users should receive a consistent and seamless experience of your website.
 No matter how they choose to access it.
 Any browser, device, and operating system.
+Some benefits of RWD are that it allows for faster loading times, better accessibility, and increased cross-device compatibility.

 Benefits of Responsive Web Design